Nodrex/DataCollector/README.md

-EventsCollector
+# EventsCollector

-Tired of messy boilerplate when waiting for multiple asynchronous events to complete?
-EventsCollector simplifies this by collecting a set of values and assembling them into a single, type-safe Kotlin data class object.
+EventsCollector simplifies the orchestration of multiple asynchronous data sources by collecting their values and assembling them into a single, type-safe Kotlin data class object.

-It's a lightweight, reflection-based tool perfect for scenarios like waiting for multiple network and database responses before updating a UI.
+It's a lightweight, reflection-based tool perfect for scenarios where you need to wait for responses from multiple asynchronous sources—such as network calls, database queries, or file reads—before taking a final action.

 ✨ Features

 ✅ Type-Safe by Design: Uses Kotlin reflection and generics to provide a fully type-safe result object.

-✅ Simple & Unambiguous API: Create a collector and emit events with clear, compile-time checked property references (UserData::name).
+✅ Simple & Unambiguous API: Create a collector and emit events with clear, lint-checked property references.

 ✅ Flexible Collection: Configure for a single, one-time collection or a continuous stream of event sets.

 ✅ Lifecycle Aware: Manages its own CoroutineScope and is easily cancelled to prevent resource leaks.

-✅ (Optional) Compile-Time Validation: Includes a KSP processor to validate your data classes at build time, turning potential runtime errors into build errors.
+✅ Compile-Time Validation: Includes a KSP processor to validate your data classes at build time, turning potential runtime errors into build errors.

 ---